jtyreman/changelog-to-react-component-ts/README.md

 2. Add `"changelog-to-html": "changelog-to-html"` to your `package.json` `scripts`.

 You can get the command help by running `npm run changelog-to-html -- --help`.

+# Acknowledgements

+This is a modified version of https://github.com/activeviam/changelog-to-html - I wanted a react component not necessarily a stand alone static site.